 Cloud computing has surely changed the world as we know it.
-However, machine learning is another important topic which is gradually gaining attention.
+However, machine learning is another important topic that is gradually gaining attention.
 As companies are turning their attention towards the cloud, they also have to focus on responsiveness to customer needs.
 Therefore, machine learning is quite important for the present times due to the many advantages you can get from it.

 Recently we’ve covered an article on introduction to Amazon Machine Learning where we included a bit about AWS SageMaker.
 AWS SageMaker is a machine learning service; let’s find out more about AWS SageMaker in this article.
 The discussion would take you through essential aspects of SageMaker, such as its basic definition and how it works.
 The discussion would also outline the specific procedures for getting started with AWS SageMaker.
 So, let’s get started with the basics!